 Hydrogenated polyisobutene was shown in a medical review published in the Journal of Cosmetic Science to be an effective skin moisturizer.

-Benzyl alcohol is the preservative that’s unique to Introstem Eye Cream.
-We find phenoxyethanol to be particularly suboptimal for an eye cream, because as we documented in our review of the Disco Eye Stick, this preservative has been shown in clinical research to be irritating to the eyes.
+Phenoxyethanol is a suboptimal choice for an eye cream, because as we documented in our review of Disco Eye Stick, this preservative has been shown in clinical research to be irritating to the eyes.

-Overall we do consider Introstem Eye Cream to be likely effective for improving skin quality and having an anti-aging effect, but we consider it to be a far inferior formulation to Introstem Syringe which had many research-backed anti-aging ingredients.
-We do not recommend this product overall due to the inclusion of three synthetic preservatives.
+Overall, we do consider Introstem Eye Cream to be likely effective for improving skin quality and reducing the visible signs of aging, but we consider it to be an inferior formulation to Introstem Syringe which had many research-backed anti-aging ingredients and only two preservatives.

 Introstem Complaints